Debankle/IFB102-Miniproject/README.md

-#IFB102 Miniproject
+# IFB102 Miniproject

-My IFB102 Miniproject webserver using NodeJS, Typescript and Express.
-Planning to add React for frontend, add a login, etc.
+IFB103 Miniproject.
+Host a webserver on my Raspberry Pi.
+Run commands and view Pi data, have a login for security.

+Using:
+- NodeJS
+- Express
+- Typescript
+- Morgan
+- nodemon
+- Chalk
+- Rimraf

+Planning to add:
+- React for frontend
+- Passport for passwords